 The winner will be invited to serve as jury for the next edition of the Michael Jacobs Travel Writing Grant.

-Journalists and writers of any nationality may apply as long as their work is in travel writing set in Spanish Latin America or Spain, written in Spanish or English.
+Journalists and writers of any nationality may apply as long as their work covers travel writing set in Spanish Latin America or Spain, and written in either Spanish or English.

 A piece by the author published in print or digitally.
 The candidate must have at least one article or book published at the moment of applying.

-IMPORTANT: Applications will be accepted until Monday December 9th 2019 at 11:59 a.m.
-(Colombian time).
-They must solely be made through the application form of Fundación Gabo’s website.
+IMPORTANT: Applications will be accepted until January 8th, 2021 at 11:59 pm (Colombian time).
+They must solely be made through the application form on the Fundación Gabo's website.

 Jon Lee Anderson (United States)